jacobgardner/js13k/TASKS.md

  * Make the player HP more apparent.
  * Show current/max score in title bar
  * Show how many white boxes you done hit.
- * Mobile Support
-    * Press and drag in a direction for movement.
  * Soft Shadows
  * Make light waver more when you're at low health.
  * Make light slightly red/muted at low health.